Plateau State House of Assembly

 The fundamental functions of the Assembly are to enact new laws, amend or repeal existing laws and oversight of the executive.
 Members of the assembly are elected for a term of four years concurrent with federal legislators (Senate and House of Representatives).
 The Legislators are known as Members of State House of Assembly.
 The state assembly convenes three times a week (Tuesdays, Wednesdays and Thursdays) in the assembly complex within the state capital, Jos.

-The speaker of the 9th Plateau State House of Assembly Abok Ayuba was impeached and is currently replaced by Yakubu Yakson Sanda.
+The speaker of the 10th Plateau State House of Assembly Hon.
+Moses Sule who is a first time member from Mikang LGA.
+He took over from Hon.
+Abok Ayuba who was impeached and replaced by Yakubu Yakson Sanda.
+Abok Ayuba was later restored as speaker by the Court..